 Yellow and Black sign with a man walking that reads senior safety zone, drive slowly.

-Senior Safety Zones feature:
+Senior Safety Zones were designed to feature:

 • New senior safety signs;